-Here are the first steps you must consider if you’re thinking about becoming a real estate investor:
+Here are five steps you must consider if you’re thinking about becoming a real estate investor:

 Step 1.
 Research these three questions:

 - Where are the best places to buy — and how can you forecast demand in the future?
-Do your homework and conduct market research, and you’ll gain visibility into which locations are established neighborhoods, where the up-and-coming places are and what areas offer the least financial appreciation.
+By doing your homework and conducting market research, you’ll gain visibility into which locations are established neighborhoods, where the up-and-coming places are and what areas offer the least financial appreciation.

 - Is now the right time to buy?
 Pay attention to economic trends and rent activity in the area you want to invest in.

 - How much leverage can I afford?
-Know whether your real estate goals are short- or long-term; this will dictate how much debt you can take on when buying an investment property.
+Know whether your real estate goals are short- or long-term, as this will dictate how much debt you can take on when buying an investment property.

 Step 2.
 Gather your financial documents